Jeff Clements: Advocacy work

 In 2009, as a private attorney, Clements represented several public interest organizations with a U.S. Supreme Court amicus brief in the Citizens United case.
 Clements argued: "[w]hether or not the Supreme Court's decision in Citizens United explicitly addresses 'corporate rights' under the Constitution, a holding that overrules Austin and McConnell would rest on the remarkable - and erroneous - assumption that the Constitution provides corporations with First Amendment and Fourteenth Amendment rights equivalent to those of people for purposes of political expenditures."

 Following the U.S. Supreme Court ruling in Citizens United v.
 FEC, Clements and John Bonifaz founded Free Speech For People in 2010 to advocate for a 28th Amendment to overturn the Courts controversial 5–4 ruling.
+Clements departed Free Speech For People in 2016.

 In 2012, Jeff co-founded Whaleback Partners LLC, provides accessible start-up funding for farmers and businesses engaged in local, sustainable agriculture.

-In 2016, Clements founded American Promise to accelerate the movement to win a 28th amendment by building cross partisan, grassroots infrastructure across the United States.
+In 2016, Clements founded American Promise to accelerate the movement for an amendment to the United States Constitution that would allow the states and U.S. Congress to decide whether and how to regulate campaign spending in elections.

+Public appearances

+Clements is a frequent speaker on the national circuit.
+His commentary has appeared in the New York Times, the Financial Times, Newsweek, U.S. News & World Report, the Boston Globe, Salon, The Hill, Fox News, MSNBC, and many other outlets.